Northeastern-Electric-Racing/PM-Dashboard-v2/docs/ContributorGuide.md

 Navigate to `localhost:3000` if your browser does not automatically.
 The API endpoint can be found at `localhost:3000/.netlify/functions/`.

+## When to push package.json?

+`package.json` contains all the dependencies of the project.
+Thus, when dependencies are added or removed from the project, or when the version of any dependency is changed, then `package.json` needs to be committed to the branch and pushed to the remote repository.
+Unless there are changes to `package.json`, you should **_not_** commit and push any changes to `package-lock.json`.

 ## Creating a Pull Request

 Pull requests (aka PRs) allow for others to review your code before it gets merged together with the `main` branch.